 To be the best, you must learn from the best.
-This is especially relevant when we consider leadership.
+This is especially relevant with leadership.
 To paraphrase Ray Kroc—the businessman who built McDonald’s into the most successful fast food corporation in the world—the quality of a leader is reflected in the standards they set.
-Sure, standards may refer to training, development, and other tangible experiences.
-But they also refer to the many teachings, writings, and musings found throughout history.
+Although “standards” might refer to tangible experiences such as training and development, value-based standards are important and can be culled from some of the greatest thought leaders throughout history.

-Educator and author Kim Cameron has been credited as one of the founders of positive organizational scholarship (POS).
-In books such as Positive Leadership, he analyzes the social constructs, values, and processes that contribute to an organization’s success.
+Educator and author Kim Cameron has been credited as being one of the founders of positive organizational scholarship (POS).
+In his books, such as Positive Leadership, Cameron analyzes the social constructs, values, and processes that contribute to an organization’s success.
 POS, which was named one of Harvard Business Review’s “Breakthrough Ideas for 2004,” measures the results of being good and practicing kindness.

-Cameron posits that an organization that practices kindness is more successful over time because it increases positive emotions and well-being, which, in turn, improve relationships and amplify employees’ abilities and creativity.
-Kindness also fights against negative experiences such as stress and improves employees’ abilities to respond to challenges.
+Cameron posits that an organization that practices kindness is more successful over time because kindness increases positive emotions and well-being, which, in turn, improves relationships and amplifies employees’ abilities and creativity.
+Kindness not only suppresses negative experiences, such as stress, but it also improves employees’ abilities to respond to challenges.
 Finally, it attracts employees and makes them more loyal to leadership.
 By practicing kindness, leaders can drive real results in a natural, positive way.

-Seth Godin, best-selling author and former tech executive, is one of today’s most recognizable thought leaders (he’s the guy with the yellow glasses!).
-At its core, this quote explains how leaders must empower others to think on their own.
+Seth Godin, a best-selling author and former tech executive, is one of today’s most recognizable thought leaders (he’s the bald guy with the glasses!).
+At its core, this leadership quote explains how leaders must empower others to think on their own.
 Providing your team with autonomy can increase motivation and loyalty.
-And it’s up to managers to establish strategic direction, deadlines, and benchmarks—and then allow their employees to determine how to move forward.
+It’s up to managers to establish strategic direction, deadlines, and benchmarks.
+Then allow employees to determine how to move forward.

 Margaret J. Wheatley is a respected American writer and management consultant who studies organizational behavior.
 Her book Leadership and the New Science, which has been lauded as “one of the top ten business books of all time,” is an influential guide that applies new science to organizations and management.
-In it, Wheatley describes how science can guide and alter our understanding of the world—and our perception of leadership.
+In it, Wheatley describes how science can guide and alter our understanding of the world, as well as our perception of leadership.

-As this quote illustrates, Wheatley claims that relationships are an integral component of leadership.
+In this quote, Wheatley suggests that relationships are an integral component of leadership.
 Wheatley uses science to illustrate how life is a vast web of interconnections and how relationships emerge from these connections.
-She references how new understandings of change and disorder have emerged from the chaos theory—and how order and chaos now represent a larger relationship.
+She references how new understandings of change and disorder have emerged from chaos theory and how order and chaos now represent a larger relationship.
 “Without the partnering of these two great forces, no change or progress is possible,” says Wheatley.
 Instead, “chaos is necessary to new creative ordering.”
-For Wheatley, the ideas of chaos and change illustrate progress.
-And leadership must be built the patterns and relationships that science helps illustrate.
+For Wheatley, the ideas of chaos and change illustrate progress—and leadership must be built on the patterns and relationships that science helps illustrate.

 Servant leadership is an approach to leadership that puts employees, customers, and community first and distributes the wealth of power across an entire organization.
-Coined by Robert Greenleaf, a former AT&T executive and influential founder of the modern servant leadership movement, servant leadership emphasizes trust, collaboration, and active listening.
-And while Greenleaf’s first essay was published in the 1970s, his ideas still ring true today.
+Coined by Robert Greenleaf, who was the director of management research at AT&T and an influential founder of the modern servant leadership movement, servant leadership emphasizes trust, collaboration, and active listening.
+Although Greenleaf’s first essay was published in the 1970s, his ideas still ring true today.

-In 2015, the University of Illinois at Chicago conducted a servant leadership study of nearly 1,000 employees at Jason’s Deli restaurants in 10 U.S. metropolitan areas.
-The research found that when organizations leverage servant leadership, job performance increased by 6 percent, customer service increased by 8 percent, and employee retention increased by 50 percent.
-As leadership quotes from Greenleaf show, servant leaders encourage growth by unlocking purpose in their employees.
-And they put the needs of their followers ahead of their own to make sure they have the tools to accomplish their mission.
+In a 2015 servant leadership study of more than 950 employees at Jason’s Deli restaurants in 10 U.S. metropolitan areas, the University of Illinois at Chicago found that when organizations leverage servant leadership, only good things can happen.
+In the study, job performance increased by 6 percent, customer service increased by 8 percent, and employee retention increased by 50 percent, illustrating perfectly what Greenleaf wisely knew: , Servant leadership encourages growth by unlocking employee purpose.
+A leader that puts the needs of their followers ahead of their own ensures everyone has the tools to succeed.